 Despite those challenges, Maher told his team that they would become the No. 1 sales team in the region.
 Within less than a year, they achieved that goal.

 A Corona, California-based sales trainer with clients such as Hewlett-Packard, Lufthansa Airlines and Wells Fargo, Maher understands what makes a salesperson great, and he shares winning techniques through keynotes, workshops, and books such as “No Lie: Truth Is the Ultimate Sales Tool.”

 Sourcing Top Talent

 Every small business can benefit from a winning sales team.
-Maher gave us the scoop on how to create one that will help you achieve your business goals.
+Maher gave us the scoop on how to create one that will help you achieve your business goals and objectives.

 When hiring sales professionals, what should you look for?
 Having worked with thousands of salespeople, I have to say that the best only have three things in common: They are persistent.
 They are empathic.
 They learn a lot about their prospects and work on seeing the world through their eyes, empathizing with their needs, their problems, and their frustrations.
 They are constantly working to improve their skills.

 People often confuse good salespeople with great salespeople.
 Good salespeople are often polished and professional.
 And just a little slick.
 They do have a great pitch.
 They might be very likeable but they make most prospects just a bit wary.